Michael Gowan/CNN Underscored

 Mini LEDs combined with quantum dots bring LCD TVs closer to OLED’s ideal picture quality by improving contrast while keeping the sharp detail and eye-burning brightness that LCDs are known for.

 So what does this mean?
-Brands continue to release models using both OLED and Mini LED technology, all of them battling for the title of the best possible picture, but in reality providing alternatives for buyers looking to watch in different types of rooms.
-At this point, OLEDs still have the edge on absolute picture quality, but are still less bright, so they’re a better fit for darker rooms, while brighter Mini LEDs can work in spaces that get a lot of natural light.
+Brands continue to release models using both OLED and Mini-LED technology, all of them battling for the title of the best possible picture, but in reality, they’re providing alternatives for buyers looking to watch in different types of rooms.
+At this point, OLEDs still have the edge on absolute picture quality but are still less bright, so they’re a better fit for darker rooms, while brighter Mini LEDs can work in spaces that get a lot of natural light.

 How we tested